jordanshivers/generative-video-forecasting/README.md

 # Generative Video Forecasting

 This repository implements several approaches for learned forecasting of small video datasets.
-The shared Python package under `src/video_forecasting/` contains dataset loaders/generators, VAE variants, forecasting models, training loops, runtime helpers, and visualization code.

 The current datasets are: